slcmpunk/docker/README.md

     <td>Internet&nbsp;Relay&nbsp;Chat&nbsp;(IRC)</td>
     <td>
       <p>
-        IRC a direct line to our most knowledgeable Docker users; we have both the  <code>#docker</code> and <code>#docker-dev</code> group on
+        IRC is a direct line to our most knowledgeable Docker users; we have both the  <code>#docker</code> and <code>#docker-dev</code> group on
         <strong>irc.freenode.net</strong>.
         IRC is a rich chat protocol but it can overwhelm new users.
 You can search